 Hikes in Nevada

 One of the luckiest things you can do in Nevada is get outdoors.
 Play the slots by hiking through a slot canyon in Valley of Fire State Park or bet it all on red with a trek in Red Rock Canyon National Conservation Area.
+The Silver State has plenty of ways to win.

 Valley of Fire State Park – 60 minute drive from Las Vegas – Nevada’s first state park holds vibrant formations of red sandstone and is packed with attractions like a natural “wave,” petroglyphs, petrified logs, and arches.